brainupgrade-in/kubernetes/multi-containers/readme.md

-## Multi-container pods in Kubernetes and communication between them using a shared Volume
+# Multi-container pods in Kubernetes and communication between them using a shared Volume

 In this Blog I will show How to create Multi-container pods in Kubernetes and establish communication between them using a shared Volume

-# You need a few things.
+## You need a few things.

-1.An existing Kubernetes Cluster or minikube.
+- An existing Kubernetes Cluster or minikube.
-2.kubectl binary locally installed.
+- kubectl binary locally installed.

-# Creating a Pod that runs two Containers
+## Creating a Pod that runs two Containers

 In this blog, we create a Pod that runs two Containers.
 The two containers share a Volume that they can use to communicate.
 Here is the configuration file for the Pod: